SergioCoboLopez/ELN_Sergio/docs/january_23/index.md

 4. Biology becomes very advanced

 "the world acts as its own simulator in the case of natural selection. " I like this idea: the world "finds" problems and looks for solutions by means of natural selection.

+**O** - Meeting with Forest
+A device that consists of a Floater and a Sinker (FLOCS).
+BuoyancyF <= BuoyancyS

+Floater - Growth rate is proportional to the BuoyancyF Sinker  - Growth rate is proportional to the BuoyancyS

+Positive and negative buoyancy.
+We change it to density: g/L

+Two pools: floater and sinker.
+A function: floater mass - sinker mass